-2.2 Fine-grain Signal Based Activity Recognition
+B. Fine-Grained Signal Based Activity Recognition

-There are also a large collection of activity recognition approaches based on wireless signals to recognize human activities [20, 21, 17, 15, 8, 10, 23, 25, 26].
+There are also a large collection of activity recognition approaches based on wireless signals to recognize human activities [9], [11], [16], [18], [21], [22], [24], [26], [27].
 Most of those approaches are based on fine-grained channel state information (CSI).
-More specifically, different user activities may have different impacts on wireless signal and thus result in different CSI values.
-For example, some early approaches focus on recognizing macro-movements such as motions(crawling, lying down, standing up, and walking) [20, 21], and gestures [17, 15, 8].
+More specifically, different user activities may have different impacts on wireless siginal and thus result in different CSI values.
+For example, some early approaches focus on recognizing macro-movements such as motions (crawling, standing up, and walking) [21], [22], and gestures [9], [16], [18].
 Recently, several works are proposed to recognize micro-movements.
-WiKey [10] utilizes the patterns in the time-series of CSI values to recognize keystrokes using a laptop with Intel Link 5300 WiFi NIC for CSI collection.
-WiHear [23] detects and analyzes finegrained signal reflections from mouth movements while speaking.
-RF-IDraw [25] constructs a virtual touch screen in the air using RF signals.
-Those approaches are used for recognize small user activities with special hardware.
+WiKey [11] utilizes the patterns in the time-series of CSI values to recognize keystrokes using a laptop.
+WiHear [24] detects and analyzes fine-grained signal reflections from mouth movements while speaking.
+RF-IDraw [26] constructs a virtual touch screen in the air using RF signals.
+Those approaches are used for recognizing user activities with special hardware.
 Meanwhile, they often require a training set.
-Thus they may not be appropriate for user identification especially on COTS APs.
+Thus they are not appropriate for user identification especially on COTS APs.

-3. NIFI OVERVIEW
+III.
+NIFI OVERVIEW

-In this section, we introduce NiFi's design goals and an overview of the system architecture.
+In this section, we introduce NiFi's design goals and an overview of the system workflow and user identification architecture.